-FIRMA Foreign Exchange Corporation (UK) Ltd. and its Canadian parent company, FIRMA Foreign Exchange Corporation (together referred to as “FIRMA”, “we”, “our”, or “us”) is committed to safeguarding the personal and confidential information entrusted to us by you in adherence with the General Data Protection Regulations (“GDPR”).
+FIRMA Foreign Exchange Corporation (UK) Ltd. (referred to as “FIRMA”, “we”, “our”, or “us”) is committed to safeguarding the personal and confidential information entrusted to us by you in adherence with the General Data Protection Regulations (“GDPR”).

 Personal and confidential information means information about an identifiable individual, and can include an individual’s name, address, phone number, identifying number, financial information, etc.

 - The Information that We Collect About You, and Why

 - Disclosure of Your Information to Third Parties

 1. The Information that We Collect About You, and Why

 We collect only the information that we need for the purposes of providing you with superior services.
 In order to collect your information, we will either ask for your permission, or make you aware that the information is required for legal or contractual reasons before providing you with our services.
 The information we collect includes: